Multiple organizations are collaborating on the Trace4Value project to pilot a DPP (digital product passport) system for textiles.

 A consortium of over 65 organizations is collaborating on the Trace4Value project to pilot a DPP (digital product passport) system for textiles.

 This initiative precedes the EU’s plan to mandate DPPs for textiles by 2030, aiming to enhance sustainable production, facilitate the shift to a circular economy, and empower consumers to make eco-conscious choices.
 The project involves developing a common protocol for sharing product data across supply chains, using digital carriers to tag garments and provide transparency via QR codes.
-This effort, supported by partners like TrusTrace and funded by Sweden’s Vinnova, aims to prepare the textile industry for upcoming regulatory requirements and promote industry-wide compliance with circular economy principles.
+By enabling traceability from raw materials to finished products, it seeks to reduce environmental impact, improve supply chain efficiency, and foster collaboration among manufacturers, retailers, and technology providers.

 A DPP (digital product passport) for textiles will become mandatory in the EU